forestgrape/coronavirus/1_biological/coronavirus.md

 ### Nidovirales
 Coronaviruses belong to the order of Nidovirales.
 Nidovirales are positive single-stranded, non-segmented and enveloped RNA viruses.
 This means that their genetic material is encoded as a single positive strand of RNA - the same way as messenger RNA pieces of the cell.
 Enveloped means they have a membrane.
 Nido is latin for nest and describes two distinguishing features:
 * Nidovirales share a gene expression pattern in which several genes are encoded on the same RNA piece in a nested way[todo add ref lai 92].
-* Moreover they partly shield their metabolism with nest like structures (double vesicles membrane vesicles [=Lim et al 2016](#lim,liu-2016)) inside the host cell where the new virions are assembled.
+* Moreover they partly shield their metabolism with nest like structures (double vesicles membrane vesicles [Lim et al 2016](#lim,liu-2016)) inside the host cell where the new virions are assembled.

 ### Coronaviruses
 The membrane is spherical and consists of structural proteins which are coated in a lipid bilayer membrane acquired from the host cell.
 This membrane is called envelope.